codeadeel/Autism-Classification/README.md

 ![Autism Classification Macro Architecture][macro_architecture]

 The subject repository is responsible for Autism Classification.
-The subject architecture is trained autistic children dataset.
+The subject architecture is trained on autistic children dataset.
 Currently inference architecture supports two modes for classification.

 * Classification using classification layer
 * Classification using one shot learning